rdeanar/yii2-file-processor/README.md

 "deanar/yii2-file-processor": "*"
 ```

-to the require section of your `composer.json` file;
+to the require section of your `composer.json` file and update composer dependencies;

 Then run migrations